Virtual Memory

 ...

-Next, let's read how earth->mmu_map is used in library/elf/elf.c where the operating system initializes the memory for every new process.
-Intuitively, when creating a process, the operating system allocates some pages for the code, data, heap, and stack of the new process, leading to the mmu_alloc function.
+earth->mmu_map = soft_tlb_map; /* when earth->translation==SOFT_TLB */Let's look at how earth->mmu_map is used in library/elf/elf.c, where the operating system initializes memory for every new process.
+Intuitively, when creating a process, the operating system allocates some pages for the new process's code, data, heap, and stack, triggering the mmu_alloc function.

 /* earth/cpu_mmu.c */